TRIQS/triqs_0.x/doc/user_manual/wien2k/interface.rst

 ----------

 The interface package is written such that all the operations are done only on the master node.
 The broadcasting to the nodes has to be done by hand.
-The :class:`SumK_LDA`, described in the following section, takes care of this automatically.
+The :class:`SumkLDA`, described in the following section, takes care of this automatically.

 Interfaces to other packages